Autofill your user name and password in Safari on Mac

 If you previously stored your user name and password for the website, use AutoFill to enter the information and sign in.
 Click in the user name field, then choose your user name (or use the Touch Bar).

-If your Mac has Touch ID, you can use Touch ID to fill in your stored user name and password and sign in.
+If your Mac or Apple keyboard has Touch ID, you can use Touch ID to fill in your stored user name and password and sign in.
 If the webpage has an option to remember your information (such as a “Remember me” checkbox), and you want to use that option, select it before you use Touch ID.
 If your Mac is connected to an external display while the built-in display is closed, enter the account password for your Mac, then click AutoFill.

 If there’s no stored user name and password for the website, save the information and use AutoFill next time.
 Enter the user name and password, or automatically create a strong password (described below), then click Use Strong Password when asked.